websight-io/starter/environment/local-tar/README.md

 # Local Environment

-Local instance that base on the [Oak Segment Tar](https://jackrabbit.apache.org/oak/docs/nodestore/segment/overview.html).
+Local instance based on the [Oak Segment Tar](https://jackrabbit.apache.org/oak/docs/nodestore/segment/overview.html).
 All data is stored in the TAR repository on local volume.

 ## Usage